rascul/tintin-scripts/rent/README.md

 and the script will automagically figure out what's there and update the database with the stuff.

-Use the `show_storage` alias to list stuff for your character.
+Use the `storage` alias to list stuff for your character.